legendu-net/blog/en/content/2016-06-01-map-keys-in-mac.markdown

 Slug: map-keys-in-mac
 Title: Map Keys in Mac
 Category: Apple
-Tags: Mac, Apple, OS X, mapping, keys, Seil
+Tags: Mac, Apple, macOS, mapping, keys, Seil

 Update: As of MacOS Sierra 10.12.1, the remapping of `Caps Lock` to `Escape` can be done natively in the Keyboard System Preferences pane.